joshuaiz/reaudio/README.md

 ### Multiple Players
 The `<Reaudio />` component will output as many individual players as there are track objects in the `playlist` array.

-Built-in to Reaudio is the ability to only have one player playing at once which is really cool.
+Built-in to Reaudio is the ability to only have one player playing at once so when a player is playing, all other players are paused.

 You can combine these into a single playlist visually with css/scss however you will need to add the next/previous playback logic to your app.

 ### Contributing
-We welcome PRs, issues, and contributions to make Reaudio better.
+👉 We welcome PRs, issues, and contributions to make Reaudio better.